GeoffClements/University-Utils/README.md

 ## Typst Utilities

-A package for writing TMAs which attempts to replicate the Latex class above.
+A package for writing TMAs which attempts to replicate the Latex class above using Typst.

 ## Obsidian Snippets for the Latex-Suite Plug-in

 Put these into a directory in the root of your vault, and then update the plug-in configuration to use this directory.

 ## Devcontainers

-Here is a devcontainer for `vscode`, producing an environment for Latex work, Python and some data analysis using `Jupyter` within `vscode`.
+Here are two devcontainers; one contains an environment for Typst, the other for Latex work.
+Both have Python and some data analysis packages using `Jupyter` within `vscode`.